 - Total Worker Health in Action! – May 2016

 - National Total Worker Health Agenda

 AAOHN is an American Nurses Association (ANA) affiliate that belongs to ANA as an organization.
 Working together, AAOHN, ANA and these organizational affiliates seek to share information and collaborate in finding solutions to issues that face the nursing profession, regardless of specialty.
 As an affiliate, AAOHN holds a voting seat in both ANA’s House of Delegates and ANA’s Congress of Nursing Practice and Economics.
 This affiliate membership allows the nursing profession and health care consumers benefit from opportunities to speak with aligned voices as a result of the collaboration that occurs.

-NIOSH currently funds 17 university-based Education and Research Centers (ERC).
+NIOSH currently funds 18 university-based Education and Research Centers (ERC).
 The goal of the ERCs is to provide an adequate supply of qualified personnel, including occupational and environmental health nurses, by providing education.
 ERCs offer academic and continuing education programs, training and research opportunities.
-To access information on the programs available, select a Center and view the Centers course listings.
+John Hopkins Bloomberg School of Public Health offers a Certificate in Environmental and Occupational Health.
+To access information on other programs available, select a Center and view the Centers course listings.

 - American College of Occupational and Environmental Medicine (ACOEM)